waicalibre/pokefirered-eo/README.md

 This is an in-progress Esperanto translation of Pokémon FireRed and LeafGreen, forked from [pret's disassembly][original].

-It builds the following ROM:
+It builds the following ROMs:

 - Pokemon FireRed (UE) (Eo) (v1.0).gbc `sha256: TBA`
 - Pokemon LeafGreen (UE) (Eo) (v1.0).gbc `sha256: TBA`